ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: max_carry_ac_current

-    This channel-based attribute returns the maximum AC current the channel  can carry.
+    This channel-based property returns the maximum AC current the channel  can carry.
     The units are amperes RMS.